 Along Jordaan, there’s the quiet courtyard Suykerhofje, where you can relax a bit before checking out the 15th-century Noorderkerk church and its unique architecture.

 The 9 Street meanwhile, is made up of 9 picturesque shopping streets that mostly feature independent shops and boutiques.
+(This is actually a great location to get some of the best souvenirs in Amsterdam!).
 From here, you can stroll through more treelined streets with beautiful houses and buildings for about 10 minutes to De Wallen.

 2. Dinner Along the Singel Canal